awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createtag.md

 ------

 ResourceIds
 The IDs of the resource\(s\) to be tagged\.
-If resource type is not “EC2”, this field can contain only a single item\.
+If resource type isn't “EC2”, this field can contain only a single item\.
 Type: String List
 Required: Yes